The Volume Scattering Function

 Integrating over all directions (solid angles) gives the total scattered power per unit incident irradiance and unit volume of water, in other words the scattering coeﬃcient:

-The last equation follows from our assumption that the scattering is azimuthally symmetric about the incident direction.
+The in the last equation follows from our assumption that the scattering is azimuthally symmetric about the incident direction.
 This integration is often divided into forward scattering, 0 , and backward scattering, , parts.
 The corresponding forward and backward scattering coeﬃcients are, respectively,

 The backscatter fraction, deﬁned by